NoteDance/Note/README.md

 # Installation:
-To use Note you need to download it and then unzip it to site-packages folder.
+To use Note, you need to download it from https://github.com/NoteDancing/Note and then unzip it to the site-packages folder of your Python environment.

 # Create neural network: